cianmawhinney/CSU33031-Assignment-2/README.md

 # Project goals
 ## Part 1
-* Basic, fixed topology
+- [x] Basic, fixed topology
-* Get a basic communication flow working
+- [x] Get a basic communication flow working
-  * Call out to the controller to get the routing table
-* First draft of the protocol
+- [x] First draft of the protocol

 ## Part 2
-* Fully working controller
+-[ ] Fully working controller
-  * protocol/interface with forwarders nailed down
+  - [x] Protocol finalised
-  * internal data structure for storing the state of the graph
+  - [x] Creation of an internal data structure for storing the state of the network
-  * implementation of algorithm for generating routes between every forwarder and registered application
+  - [ ] implementation of algorithm for generating routes between every forwarder and registered application
-* Support for applications registering themselves and de-registering
+- [x] Support for applications registering themselves and de-registering
-* Ideally by the end of this deadline the implementation of the solution will be completely finished
+- [ ] Completely finish implementation of project

 ## Final Submission
-* If possible, just work on the report
+- [ ] Submission of report and all source files

 # Protocol